-No personal devices belonging to pupils are to be used at school, whether for school work or personal use.
+No personal devices (mobile phones, smart watches, I-Pads, laptops etc) belonging to pupils, including boarders, are to be used at school, whether for school work or personal use.

-The only exception to this is to assist pupils who have disabilities or special educational needs.
+The only exception to this is to assist pupils who have disabilities or special educational needs or specific medical conditions that need to be monitored by a mobile app.
 Where a pupil needs to use a mobile device (e.g. laptop) for such purposes, the pupil's parents or carers should arrange a meeting with the form teacher to agree how the school can appropriately support such use.
 Devices are to be PAT tested before use.